EddyEtesin/Air-Quality-health-dataset/README.md

 * Respiratory admissions vary significantly across pollution clusters.
 * Mask usage rates don’t strongly correlate with reduced admissions in this dataset.
-* Some regions with high pollution maintain lower admissions—factors like healthcare access or policy may be at play.
+* Some regions with high pollution maintain lower admissions factors like healthcare access or policy may be at play.

 ---